nikol4ss/geoplantv1/README.md

 - Plant registration and editing with detailed botanical data
 - Geographic location recording via GPS coordinates
 - Photo upload and management for plants
+- Efficient CRUD aligned with all the system's operational logic

+## Updates
 - Advanced search and filtering by species, location, and status
-- Life cycle tracking and event monitoring (flowering, pruning, etc.)
+- Life cycle monitoring and event monitoring (flowering, pruning, etc.)
 - Support for multiple users with different permission levels
-- Efficient CRUD aligned with all the system's operational logic

 ## Technologies and Dependencies
 - Backend: Django 5.x